 A little about me:

 I had a traditional university education (B.A. in Biology, M.S. in Genetics from UC San Diego, and Ph.D in Cell and Molecular Biology from UC Berkeley) and I very much enjoy the small class format of the community college and the teaching emphasis at Laney College.
 I teach both majors Biology 1A and the nonmajors Biology 10 classes.
-I also am the coordinator of the Biomanufacturing program – an exciting program with stackable certificates and as AS degree!
+I also work with the Biomanufacturing program – an exciting program with stackable certificates and as AS degree!
 I love teaching biology, particularly classes with lab components as we get to explore the lecture concepts through experimentation, observation, data gathering and analysis and just having fun in the lab.

 My courses are very interactive.
 Lectures often involve questions asked of students, explorations of ideas, and exchanges of ideas.
 I encourage student involvement in both the lecture and lab portions of the class.
 I expect punctuality and good attendance in my courses.
 There is a lot of material to cover and regular participation is crucial to success.
 Biology is a complex and interconnected subject that I thoroughly enjoy teaching.
 There is always more to learn and new discoveries being made.
 It is particularly exciting when lecture topics in the classroom coincide with news stories being reported.